 Shaping places and identity with Manchester Histories

 After several years monitoring profile, partnerships and attendances for their flagship Festival project, Manchester Histories wanted to dig deeper and test their instinct that the Festival also created social impact.
-They commissioned Sally to develop a new evaluation framework which would cover 400+ events produced by 200+ partners and c68,000 visitors across nearly 90 locations.
+They commissioned a new evaluation framework to cover 400+ events produced by 200+ partners and c68,000 visitors across nearly 90 locations.
 Using quantitative and qualitative methods based on a range of social, cultural and wellbeing outcome frameworks; an outcomes map was created showing the short and medium term outcomes and the impact they contribute towards in the longer term.
 This was then embedded into a larger logic model summarising the full resources, reach and impact of the Festival.
 As a result the Festival has been able to demonstrate its impact on increased wellbeing; stronger culture and identity of diverse populations; and improved places and communities.
 It also has a better understanding of the needs of its partners and the improvements it can make to systems and resources.

 Photo: Drew Forsyth

-Expanding the Business Model at The Highlife Centre
+diversifying the Business Model at The Highlife Centre

 Sally advised them on the best steps to achieving this meaningfully, including: